Geisha: Hair

 The hairstyles of geisha have varied throughout history.
 During the 17th century, the shimada hairstyle developed, which became the basis for the hairstyles worn by both geisha and maiko.
 When the profession of geisha first came into existence, dress edicts prevented geisha from wearing the dramatic hairstyles worn by courtesans, leading to the subdued nature of most geisha hairstyles.

 Following World War II, many of the hairstylists who had previously served the karyūkai no longer operated, leading to the redevelopment of hairstyles for geisha and maiko.
 Geisha, unable to reliably book in with a hairstylist once a week to maintain their hair, began to wear human hair wigs in the shimada style that required restyling far less.
-The hairstyles of maiko, still utilising the apprentice's own hair, became wider, placed higher upon the head, and shorter in length.
+The hairstyles of maiko, still utilizing the apprentice's own hair, became wider, placed higher upon the head, and shorter in length.

 There are five different hairstyles that a maiko wears, which mark the different stages of her apprenticeship.
 The nihongami hairstyle with kanzashi hair ornaments are most closely associated with maiko, who spend hours each week at the hairdresser and sleep on special pillows (takamakura) to preserve the elaborate styling.
 Maiko can develop a bald spot on their crown caused by the stress of wearing these hairstyles almost every day, but in the present day, this is less likely to happen because maiko begin their apprenticeship at a later age.
 Maiko in certain districts of Kyoto may also wear additional, differing hairstyles in the run up to graduating as a geisha.

 In the present day, geisha wear a variety of the shimada known as the chū taka shimada – a flattened, sleeker version of the bunkin taka shimada worn as a bridal wig in traditional weddings.
 Though geisha also wear this hairstyle as a wig, it is usually shaped specifically to their face by a wig stylist.
 Older geisha may wear the tsubushi taka shimada style on special occasions, featuring a flatter "bun" (mage) than both the bunkin taka shimada and chū taka shimada styles.

 Both the hairstyles of maiko and geisha are decorated with hair combs and hairpins (kanzashi), with geisha wearing far fewer kanzashi than maiko.
 The style and colour of hair accessories worn with some maiko hairstyles can signify the stage of an apprentice's training.
 Typical combs and hairpins may be made of tortoiseshell or mock-tortoiseshell, gold, silver and semi-precious stones such as jade and coral.